mvkvc/site/posts/25_07_19-what_will_the_machines_write.md

 ---
-title: What Will the Machines Write
+title: What will the machines write
 ---

 I've decided to start writing about my projects.
 This is the first post, so it's about the website it's posted on.
 It's a simple markdown-based site I built yesterday with Kotlin and Ktor.
 This is the first time I've used Kotlin, my usual go-to language is Elixir.
 I've been learning Rust, and I use Python/TypeScript when necessary.